Dear White People: Filming

 Principal photography took place in late September 2013 in Minnesota, including at the University of Minnesota and other locations in Minneapolis and Saint Paul, and in Los Angeles, including the UCLA campus.
 The filming was completed in 19 days.
 Simien shot the film with Red Epic digital camera and said that "I would love to shoot on film.
 I don't believe it's completely dead, but this format made a lot of sense for our production."

-Release
+Reception

 Box office

 Dear White People grossed $347,959 in its first weekend in only 11 theaters.
 It went on to earn $4,404,154 in a limited theatrical run, finishing as the third-highest-grossing film to come out of the 2014 Sundance Film Festival.

 Critical response

 Justin Simien, director of Dear White People, won the U.S. Dramatic Special Jury Award for Breakthrough Talent at the 2014 Sundance Film Festival.

 Review aggregator Rotten Tomatoes gave the film an approval rating of 91% based on 130 reviews, with an average rating of 7.47/10.
 The site's critical consensus reads "Dear White People adds a welcome new voice to cinema's oft-neglected discussion of race, tackling its timely themes with intelligence, honesty, and gratifyingly sharp wit."
 On Metacritic, the film has a score of 79 out of 100, based on 32 critics, indicating "generally favorable" reviews.

 Justin Chang, in his review for Variety, said that the film "provokes admiration for having bothered to ask some of the hard questions without pretending to know any of the answers" and praising the cast said that "Williams, Thompson, Parris and Bell all make strong, distinctive impressions, with Thompson perhaps the standout as the film’s sharpest and most enigmatic figure."
 Justin Lowe of The Hollywood Reporter praised the performances of cast, saying, "Thompson’s conflicted student activist, which she pulls off with practiced composure.
 Williams manages to consistently dial up Lionel's nervousness and bewilderment throughout the film to a point of heightened tension that necessitates decisive resolution.
 As lovers, then rivals who must eventually seek mutual accommodation, Parris and Bell understand that for Coco and Troy, discovering humility is just the beginning of these characters' realigned journeys."
 He further added, "An edgy premise and memorable cast make for a potent first impression."
 Zeba Blay of IndieWire gave a positive review and said, "With its vividly drawn world and characters, the movie doesn’t presume to encompass the entirety of what it means to be black, but it does give one of the most entertaining and honest depictions of black life in a so-called “white” world in years."
 Terence Johnson of ScottFeinberg.com gave a positive review to the film and said that "Dear White People is a perfect film for today’s generation".